Nadia-JSch/Task-manager/README.md

 ## Description

 The task manager allows users to record and edit tasks.
 The admin user is able to add new users and view additional stats.
-Information about users and tasks are written and read from text files.
+Information about users and tasks is written and read from text files.

 Functionality for the admin user includes:
   * Registering a user
   * Adding a task
   * View all tasks